zrcjessica/demux/README.md

 A pipeline for running single-cell demultiplexing simulations with [demuxlet](https://github.com/statgen/demuxlet).

 # Introduction
-*demux* is a Snakemake pipeline for simulating a multiplexed droplet scRNA-seq (dscRNA-seq) experiment using data from individual scRNA-seq samples, and quantifying the effectiveness of deconvoluting the sample identify of each cell in a simulated, multiplexed experiment with *demuxlet*.
+**demux** is a Snakemake pipeline for simulating a multiplexed droplet scRNA-seq (dscRNA-seq) experiment using data from individual scRNA-seq samples and quantifying the effectiveness of deconvoluting the sample identify of each cell in the simulated dataset with **demuxlet**.
 Such an analysis is helpful for reducing the cost of library preparations for dscRNA-seq experiments.

-*demux* aggregates cell barcodes from scRNA-seq data from a number of individual samples and simulates a multiplexed dscRNA-seq experiment by randomly assigning a subset of the aggregate cells, determined by a defined doublet rate, to doublets.
+Here is an example flowchart, depicting the *demux* pipeline with five input samples.
+![flowchart](dag.png)

+Each step is briefly described below:
+- `unique_barcodes`: aggregate cell barcodes across all samples provided as input and remove any cell barcodes that appear more than once
+- `simulate`: simulate a multiplexed dscRNA-seq experiment with a specified doublet rate (default: 0.3).
+The doublet rate specifies the percentage of cells from the aggregate dataset expected to be found in doubletes.
 We define two types of doublets:
   1. doublets containing cells from different samples
   2. doublets containing cells from the same samples
-We then modify the original BAM files to reflect the simulated doublets by making changes to the cell barcodes and merge these new BAM files with [samtools](http://www.htslib.org/).
-Finally, we run *demuxlet* on this BAM file and analyze the results.

-Here is an example flowchart, depicting the *demux* pipeline with five input samples.
-![flowchart](dag.png)
+- `table`: create a reference table mapping the original (ground truth) barcodes to the new barcodes (for analyzing **demuxlet** performance)
+- `new bam`: edit the BAM files corresponding to each sample provided as input to reflect simulated doublets.
+For ever pair of cells randomly selected to be in a doublet, we change the cell barcode of one cell in the pair to match that of the other cell.
+- `merge`: merge the edited BAM files into one BAM file to reflect a multiplexed experiment.
+- `sort`: sort the merged BAM file
+- `demux`: run **demuxlet** with the BAM file as input
+- `results`: analyze **demuxlet** performance

 # Download
 Execute the following command.
 ```